MaxwellDPS/AirRaid/README.md

 # AirRaid
 ## Raspberry Pi Civil Defense Siren
 Proof of Concept Code to Build a Hackable Realistic Civil Defense Siren.
-To Demonstarate the vulerability in Millions of Real Civil Defense Sirens that work the same across the country
+To Demonstarate the vulerability in many of the Real Civil Defense Sirens in use that work the same across the country

 [![N|Solid](https://static.wixstatic.com/media/632ed1_fb9a3b5268b3477caea3a865bef54a7c.png/v1/fill/w_119,h_67,al_c,usm_0.50_1.20_0.00/632ed1_fb9a3b5268b3477caea3a865bef54a7c.png)](https://maxwelldps.com)